Theatres in South Wales

 Chapter isn't a building.
 It's a movement.
 Founded by two Welsh artists in the 1970s on the site of an old school it's a hub for the Welsh capital's thriving creative community.
 More recently they've added a sleek, multi-functional space which is home to over 30 studios.
 You'll find dance and theatre groups, film makers, designers and artists in residence so take your pick from film, drama, panel discussions, art installations, craft workshops and more.

-Find out more on the Chapter Arts Centre website.
+Find out more about the Chapter Arts Centre

 Theatres in North Wales